-ITE hearing aids fit directly into the external part of the ear and are custom made to fit the contours of your ear.
+ITE hearing aids fit directly into the external part of the ear and are custom-made to fit your ear’s contours.
 Appealing shell styles combine improved cosmetics with optimal power and sound quality.

 BTE hearing aids are housed in a small curved case that fits behind the ear.
 A thin transparent tube is inserted directly into the ear canal.
 This reduces the “plugged up” sensation associated with some hearing aids.
 This type of hearing aid is also referred to as “open fit” since your ear canal is left open.

 RIE hearing aids are housed in a small case that fits in the ear.
-It naturally rests on the curve of the ear and is virtually invisible due to its discreet tube and receiver.
+It naturally rests on the ear’s curve and is virtually invisible due to its discreet tube and receiver.

 Top-of-the-line models feature “directional” or “high definition” hearing.
-These devices use two microphones and an algorithm to enhance sound coming from the front (the person you are talking to), while tuning down sound coming from behind (background noise).
+These devices use two microphones and an algorithm to enhance the sound from the front (the person you are talking to) while tuning down sound coming from behind (background noise).
 Beltone’s state-of-the-art digital hearing aids include:

 - Multiple channels for better prescription fit

-- Automatic volume control to ensure sounds are never too loud and are reduced for comfort
+- Automatic volume control to ensure sounds are never too loud and reduced for comfort

 - Speech Pattern Detection and noise reduction to help you hear better in background noise